It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

 Different surgical stabilization techniques have been described for lateral patellar luxation.
 Medial patellar ligament prosthesis combined with a joint capsule imbrication can be easily performed without invading the knee and without specialized orthopedic equipment.

-Another technique is to shorten the intermediate patellar ligament and use a prosthesis between the patella and the tibial crest to keep it aligned on the trochlear crest.
+Another technique is to shorten the intermediate patellar ligament and use a prosthesis between the patella and the tibial crest to keep it aligned on the trochlear ridge.

 Sulcoplasty is a technique of choice in other species and can also be used in calves.
 However, knowledge and special orthopedic equipment are necessary to achieve this technique.